iamipheco/Lesson_3_Final_Task_1_Anyaefiena_Ifechukwu/README.md

 ## Files
 - index.html This is the main page of the FCC clone webpage.
 It contains information about the webpage.

-- css/ This directory contains a CSS file used for styling the website.
+- css/ This directory contains a CSS file used for styling the webpage.

 - Images/ This directory contains images used on the website.